|Templot Companion||search||remove page highlighting||if the A-Z Index tab is missing click here|

 Q. What about an Apple Mac computer ?

-If you have a modern Intel-based Mac computer there are 3 ways to run Templot:
+If you have a modern Intel-based Mac computer there are 3 ways to run Templot on it:

-a. use a program such as Winebottler (free) or CrossOver to install Linux+Wine on your Mac computer.
+a. use a program such as Winebottler (free, but needs technical knowledge) or CrossOver (easy) to install Linux+Wine on your Mac computer.
 Templot runs quite well this way, although you may see some issues related to font sizes.
 This is a popular way of running Templot on a Mac which does not require the purchase of Windows and does not use any Microsoft products.
 Many other Windows programs (but not all) can also be run this way.

 b. use virtual machine software such as Parallels Desktop within your normal Mac.
 This requires the purchase of a copy of Windows.
 In addition to Templot you will be able to run almost all other Windows programs.